When the strawberry season is at its peak, sweet and easy homemade strawberry preserves are a must-make for my family!

 This trip to the farm had me inspired to make homemade strawberry preserves and I knew I had to include the recipe as part of my Farm to Fork series on the blog!

-For hundreds of years, fresh fruits have been preserved this way to keep the berries usable for the long-term.
+For hundreds of years, fresh fruits have been preserved in this way to keep the berries usable for the long term.
 Thus getting the name Strawberry Preserves.

 This preparation of the berries, since they are left whole and the flesh is included in the preserves, can also be considered a jam.

 Some recipes call for the use of added pectin, however, mine does not.
 Sugar, lemon juice, and zest are all that is added to the berries.

-The berries and sugar together would make natural pectin that can be seen while cooking.
+The berries and sugar together make natural pectin that can be seen while cooking.
 The white foam on top is the key indicator that the pectin is being made and the jam will be thick and perfect!

 I’m not a master of canning jams, so I don’t follow all the typical rules for canning.
 I don’t boil my jars or do anything fancy with them.

 Instead, I simply run the jars through the dishwasher and let them air dry before pouring the hot preserves into each jar.

 I’ve never had any issue with the jars breaking or the preserves going bad because I didn’t boil the jars first.

-After the mess has been cleaned and the preserves have cooled, I’m left with a thick, perfectly sweet and a bit tart strawberry jam!
+After the mess has been cleaned and the preserves have cooled, I’m left with a thick, perfectly sweet, and a bit tart strawberry jam!
 These jars of homemade strawberry preserve also make wonderful gifts for friends or family, a truly thoughtful way of saying ‘I love you’.